codingfisch/codingfisch.github.io/_posts/2021-03-08-blog-post-title-from-file-name.md

-## Affine Registration in ~10 lines of code using PyTorch
+## Affine Registration in 12 lines of code

 Yes, you've read that correctly!
-Affine registration can be done in ~10 lines of Python using PyTorch.
+Affine registration can be done in 12 lines of Python using PyTorch.
 This is **good news for (neuro-)imaging people** like me and also a **fun toy problem** to understand what PyTorch is doing.
 So, if you are interested in neuroimaging and/or deep learning this post will tickle your whistle!